 I don’t know what about you, but to escape to a parallel universe of fairytale-like decor, adrenalin jumps and the sweet smell of caramel and popcorn sounds to me like a wonderful way to spend a day while in Paris.
 For me, more than anything else, this is what makes a visit to the park so special: its ability to draw in the visitor into a world that’s all fun and joy, just like the ending of a typical Disney movie.

 “Ok, you’ve convinced us, when are we going?”

-It’s important to know that the season and day you decide to go on will have a direct impact on your visit in several parameters: weather, crowds, opening hours, the seasonal decorations and the price of the ticket (we will discuss this topic later).
+It’s important to note that the season and day you decide to go on will impact your visit in several parameters: weather, crowds, opening hours, seasonal decorations, and the price of the ticket (we will discuss this topic later on).

-On the other hand, there’s the winter.
+On the other hand, there’s winter.
 The coldest season of the year might pose a threat to those who fear the cold, but do not fright!
-Many of the rides are located in indoor hangars so that the park continues to work even in rainy weather.
-As a result, winter becomes a completely legitimate season for visiting.
-Among the advantages of a winter visit to the park is the fact that the usual crowds are reduced (because everyone prefers to sit under a blanket with a cup of hot coco… But not you!
-You are heroes and you are going to conquer this park Napoleon Style!).
+Many of the rides are located inside indoor hangars, so the park continues to operate even throughout rainy weather.
+As a result, winter becomes a completely legit season to visit.
+Among the advantages of such a visit, is the fact that the usual crowds are reduced (because everyone prefers to sit at home, under a blanket with a cup of hot cocoa… But not you!
+You’re heroes! and you are going to conquer this park Napoleon Style!).

-It is worth knowing that during the year there is a variety of events and “mini” celebrations taking place at the park, so you should check the website for more information to make sure you don’t arrive on a particularly busy day, or on the contrary, so you don’t miss an event that you take interest in.
+It is worth knowing that throughout the year there are a variety of events and “mini” celebrations taking place at the park, so you should check out the website for more information to make sure you don’t arrive on a particularly busy day, or on the contrary, so that you don’t end up missing out on an event that you’re interested in.